Lennster1/VerthashMiner_Automated/README.md

 # VerthashMiner_Automated
 This program is simply a script that simplifies the expirience for mining Vertcoin.
-It will input the user for their wallet adress, will save it, and automatically start hashing.
+It will input the user for their wallet adress, will save it, and automatically start hashing when you run the start.exe
 ## Notes
 This is one of my first projects.
 A big thanks to the Vertcoin Community for allowing me to use the open source VerthashMiner, and thanks to @CryptoGraphics for coding it.
 This program uses Verthashminer as the mining software.
 The binaries and CL files are copied directly from @CryptoGraphics's repository.
 If you prefer to download the binaries manually, the link is here: https://github.com/CryptoGraphics/VerthashMiner<br>